cylc/cylc-admin/docs/meetings/vc-8-oct-2019-agenda.md

     - After Cylc Flow and Cylc UI Server PR's are merged, review Cylc UI PR
     - create follow up issues after review/merge, with what's missing (e.g. data-driven on the websocket side instead of interval-based)

 ## CLI-WFS Authentication - 20 min - SB

 WIP PR status update
 - what has been done / is being done / is still to do; how it works

+*SB away, but this should be done before she leaves the project; DS agrees on the approach taken.*

 ## Config schema unification - 10 min - TP